-The last recorded level of metabolic syndrome within TSH is 36% (Waddell, F 2016 unpublished).
+The last recorded level of metabolic syndrome within the State Hospital is 36% (Waddell, F 2016 unpublished).

-Diabetes is the most common metabolic disorder and its increasing prevalence is a major health issue for Scotland and within TSH.
-The most recent Scottish Diabetes Survey (2016) estimates that there were 291,981 people with a diagnosis of diabetes in Scotland at the end of 2016, a crude prevalence of 5.4%.
+Diabetes is the most common metabolic disorder, and its increasing prevalence is a major health issue for Scotland and within the State Hospital.
+The most recent Scotlish Diabetes Survey (2016) estimates that there were 291,981 people with a diagnosis of diabetes in Scotland at the end of 2016, a crude prevalence of 5.4%.

-In 2022, the prevalence rate in TSH was 8%, (>10 patients), which is a reduction to previous years (2018 was 17.6%).
+In 2022, the prevalence rate in the State Hospital was 8%, (>10 patients), which is a reduction to previous years (2018 was 17.6%).
 The majority are Type 2 diabetics.

 The incidence of Coronary Heart Disease (CHD) is generally higher amongst men, older people and people with a family history of early heart disease.
-Risk factors for CHD include: high blood cholesterol, physical inactivity, smoking, high blood pressure, obesity, poor diet and diabetes.
+Risk factors for CHD include high blood cholesterol, physical inactivity, smoking, high blood pressure, obesity, poor diet and diabetes.